Stefani-Lab/takyaq/README.md

 # Takyaq

-Takyaq is a python module that stabilizes piezoelectric stages within few nm precision.
+Takyaq is a python module that uses piezoelectric stages to achieve within sub nm 3D stabilization of samples.
 It is is designed to be used in superresolution microscopy, altough it can be useful for many other applications, including photolithography.
-The module performance and is shown in the article XXXX.
+The module performance is shown in the [article] *Open-source Sub-Nanometer Stabilization System for Super-resolution Fluorescence Microscopy*.

 ## Features